 It is important to note that a large and growing share of the Corporation’s revenues comes from non-aeronautical activities: commercial concessions, parking operations, rental of land and buildings, sales of advertising space, consulting, etc. This income helps to maintain competitive aeronautical rates.

 Since it doesn’t have share capital, ADM does not pay dividends: all excesses of revenues over expenses are reinvested in the Corporation.
 However, ADM pays rent to Transport Canada calculated as a percentage of its gross revenues.
 In addition, it pays municipal taxes based on the property value of its airports.
 These transfers total about 20% of its gross revenues.

 ADM exercises prudent and disciplined financial management.
-Like many companies, ADM considers EBITDA (excess of revenues over expenses before financial expenses, income taxes and depreciation) to be the best indicator of its financial performance.
+Like many companies, ADM considers EBITDA (the excess of revenues over expenses before taxes, financial expenses, depreciation and impairment and share in the results of a joint venture) to be the best indicator of its financial performance.
 The Corporation’s debt securities have excellent financial ratings, allowing it to finance itself on favourable terms:

 Although not subject to the governance rules and continuous-disclosure requirements that regulate public companies, ADM complies with the practices required of public companies, adapting them to its status of corporation without share capital.

 Among other things, the Corporation publishes an Annual Report, including audited financial statements, a strategic five-year plan and quarterly press releases on its interim results.
 In addition, regular meetings are held with credit rating agencies to keep them informed of the Corporation’s developments.